Skid block: Typical construction

-The skid block was introduced as part of the safety changes that followed Ayrton Senna's death.
-The block is usually made of a material called Jabroc.
+The skid block was introduced in F1 as part of the safety changes that followed Ayrton Senna's death.
+It has been made of a light, strong and non-flammable fiberglass called permaglass since the late 1990s.

+The block used to be made of a material called Jabroc.
 Jabroc is made of beechwood and built in a composite process.
-Veneers are layered and a high strength resin is used in each layer.
-They are pressurized and pressed, and brought to a certain and very consistent material density.
-As a result, each Jabroc skid plank is all but identical in terms of wear rate and material density.
+Veneers are layered, and a high-strength resin is used in each layer.
+It is pressurized, pressed, and brought to a certain and very consistent material density.
+As a result, each Jabroc skid plank is nearly identical in terms of wear rate and material density.
+This material is still used in other motorsports.

 The plank does not in itself restrict airflow under the car.
 It is used as a gauge which restricts the minimum ride height attainable by the car.
 The closer the car is to the ground, the more efficient the front wing and rear diffuser.
-The higher the down force levels, the faster a driver may corner.
-Cornering loads can push the car down much lower to the road, which can be dangerous and so the skid block was introduced to counteract this.
-The thickness of the plank is one of the parc ferme tests.
-If it is found to be worn beyond the allowed limit the car is disqualified.
+The higher the down-force levels, the faster a driver may corner.
+Cornering loads can push the car down much lower to the road, which can be dangerous, and so the skid block was introduced to counteract this.
+The thickness of the plank is one of the parc fermé tests.
+If it is found to be worn beyond the allowed limit, the car is disqualified.